awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

    + Which resources users and groups can include in their stack sets\.
    + Which stack set operations specific users and groups can perform\.

-Note: The StackSet IAM Roles must have the same names described below, these are AWSCloudFormationStackSetAdministrationRole and AWSCloudFormationStackSetExecutionRole.

-1. Create the necessary IAM service roles in your adminstrator and target accounts to define the permissions you want\.
+1. Create the necessary IAM service roles in your administrator and target accounts to define the permissions you want\.
+**Important**
+The role in your administrator account must be named **AWSCloudFormationStackSetAdministrationRole**\.
+The role in each of your target accounts must be named **AWSCloudFormationStackSetExecutionRole**\.

 **Topics**
 + [Set Up Basic Permissions for Stack Sets Operations](#stacksets-prereqs-accountsetup)